tuum-tech/identify/README.md

-# @metamask/template-snap-monorepo
+# @tuum-tech/identity-snap

-This repository demonstrates how to develop a snap with TypeScript.
-For detailed instructions, see [the MetaMask documentation](https://docs.metamask.io/guide/snaps.html#serving-a-snap-to-your-local-environment).
+This repository contains code for Identity Snap and an example website that integrates the snap to offer various features such as configuring hedera account, getting current did method, getting DID, resolving DID, getting Verifiable Credentials, creating Verifiable Credentials out of some arbitary JSON object, generating Verifiable Presentations from Verifiable Credentials and verifying VCs and verifying VPs.

 MetaMask Snaps is a system that allows anyone to safely expand the capabilities of MetaMask.
 A _snap_ is a program that we run in an isolated environment that can customize the wallet experience.

 ## Snaps is pre-release software

-To interact with (your) Snaps, you will need to install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.
+To interact with Identity Snap, you will need to install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.

 ## Getting Started

-Clone the template-snap repository [using this template](https://github.com/MetaMask/template-snap-monorepo/generate) and setup the development environment:
+### Setup the development environment

 ```shell
 yarn install && yarn start
 ```

-## Cloning

-This repository contains GitHub Actions that you may find useful, see `.github/workflows` and [Releasing & Publishing](https://github.com/MetaMask/template-snap-monorepo/edit/main/README.md#releasing--publishing) below for more information.

-If you clone or create this repository outside the MetaMask GitHub organization, you probably want to run `./scripts/cleanup.sh` to remove some files that will not work properly outside the MetaMask GitHub organization.

-Note that the `action-publish-relase.yml` workflow contains a step that publishes the frontend of this snap (contained in the `public/` directory) to GitHub pages.
-If you do not want to publish the frontend to GitHub pages, simply remove the step named "Publish to GitHub Pages" in that workflow.

-If you don't wish to use any of the existing GitHub actions in this repository, simply delete the `.github/workflows` directory.
+### Connect to official npm package @tuum-tech/identity-snap

+If you want to connect the example website to the official npm package [Identity Snap Npm Package](https://www.npmjs.com/package/@tuum-tech/identity-snap), you'll need to uncomment the line `` export const defaultSnapOrigin = `npm:@tuum-tech/identity-snap`; `` in the file `packages/site/src/config/snap.ts`

 ## Contributing